mark-watson/Clojure-AI-Book/manuscript/ollama.md

       (println results))))
 ```

 The output will change each time you run the tests.
-Large Language Models (LLMs) like myself can indeed change each time you run the same tests or prompts.
+The output from Large Language Models (LLMs) usually change each time you run the same tests or prompts.
 This variability stems from several key factors:

-- Stochasticity: At their core, LLMs are complex neural networks trained on massive datasets.
-During training, these networks develop internal representations and probabilistic weights that influence their outputs.
-When generating text, LLMs sample from these weights, introducing an inherent element of randomness.
+- Stochasticity: LLMs are complex neural networks trained on massive datasets.
+During training these networks develop internal representations and probabilistic weights that influence their outputs.
+When generating text LLMs sample from these weights, introducing an inherent element of randomness.
 This means even with identical inputs and identical LLM weights the same prompt used repeatedly can lead to slightly different outputs.
-- Temperature: Many LLMs use a temperature parameter to control the "randomness" of their outputs.
+- Temperature: Some LLMs use a temperature parameter to control the "randomness" of their outputs.
 A higher temperature encourages exploration of less likely but potentially more creative responses, while a lower temperature leads to more deterministic and consistent outputs.
 - Beam Search vs. Sampling: Different decoding strategies can also impact output variability.
 Beam search focuses on the most likely sequences, gradually refining them, while sampling explores a wider range of possibilities.
 Beam search typically leads to less variation compared to sampling, but even within beam search, there can be randomness in how ties are broken when choosing the next word.

 I edited the following output shortening the output from the text completion test and by adding labels for each test: